JanisPelss/GreenUML/README.md

 ## License information
 - This software is distributed under [Eclipse Public License - v 1.0](https://www.eclipse.org/legal/epl-v10.html).
 Please see it for terms of use and redistribution.
-- Alternatively, TL;DR version is available [here](https://www.tldrlegal.com/l/epl).
+- Alternatively, a TL;DR version is available [here](https://www.tldrlegal.com/l/epl).

 ## Origins, historical versions
-- Green UML was originally developed by Colin Fike, Remo Fischione, Nicholas Wheeler from Computer Science and Engineering Department at University at Buffalo.
+- Green UML was originally developed by Dr. Carl Alphonce, Colin Fike, Remo Fischione, Nicholas Wheeler and others from Computer Science and Engineering Department at University at Buffalo.
-- The original versions of Green UML can be obtained [here](http://green.sourceforge.net/builds.html), however, the last updates there date back to 2011 and to Eclipse 3.5
+- The original versions of Green UML can be obtained [here](http://green.sourceforge.net/builds.html), however, the last updates there date back to 2009 and Eclipse 3.5
 - Original web page: [green.sourceforge.net](http://green.sourceforge.net)
-- This project is forked from [this GitHub repository](https://github.com/fmjrey/Green-UML)
+- The project is forked from [this GitHub repository](https://github.com/ValdisVitolins/Green-UML)